Meet Alex Caspero

 No less than a dozen tests later and I’m confident that you are going to love these cookies are much as we do.
 I know, I know.
 Tough job, huh?
 Making batch after batch of chocolate chip cookies on the quest to vegan and gluten-free chocolate chip cookie perfection.
-I’m pretty sure cookies are like pizza; some aren’t that great, but they are all good.
+I’m pretty sure cookies are like pizza; some aren’t that great, but all are good.
 Even the crumbly ones got put to good use.

 Ready for the secret?
 Almond butter.
 To get that delicious, soft-baked toffee flavor that chocolate chip cookies have we are using almond butter instead of actual butter.
 Once cooked, the almond butter tastes like browned butter, it’s pure magic.

-I’m using Hodgson Mill’s Gluten Free baking mix as the base for these cookies.
 While I’m not myself gluten-free, I love the challenge of creating gluten-free meals for those who are.
 I think it’s the same feeling I get from crafting vegan recipes.
 While I still eat cheese and eggs on occasion, there’s the unique challenge in making something that’s ‘free-from’ while still being awesome.

-Made from premium brown rice flour, blended with tapioca and corn starch to mimic wheat flour’s properties, this wholesome baking mix will change the way you think about gluten-free treats.
 You’ll also need a bit of xanthan gum to help the cookies stay moist and fresh longer.
 You can usually find xanthan gum in the baking aisle, near the yeast and flour.

-- You’ll need to increase leavening agents (like baking soda/baking powder) to help give the gluten-free treats rise.
+You’ll need to increase leavening agents (like baking soda/baking powder) to help give the gluten-free treats rise.
 These cookies use 1 1/2 teaspoons of baking powder.

-- Gluten is the part of wheat that gives it its “stickiness”.
+Gluten is the part of wheat that gives it its “stickiness”.
 So when you bake gluten free, you are going to have a “less sticky” final result.
 To remedy that, you’ll need to add some type of binder to your mix.
 I use xanthan gum here, but agar-agar or guar gum will also work.
 For cakes, muffins, quick breads and cookies, add 1/2 teaspoon xanthan gum or agar-agar per cup of gluten-free flour used.

-- Gluten-free batter and dough can be gummier, so make sure to scrape the sides of your bowl down as you mix and blend.
+Gluten-free batter and dough can be gummier, so make sure to scrape the sides of your bowl down as you mix and blend.
 Properly butter or line pans with parchment to ensure your foods do not stick to the baking pans.
 Cookies work best on a parchment-lined baking sheet.